DNNX/badging/README.md

 However, sometimes the metric you want to display on a badge is something that external services do not provide.

-For example, let's imagine a situation when you are in the process of a from [MiniTest](https://github.com/seattlerb/minitest) to [RSpec](https://github.com/rspec/rspec) or vice versa.
+For example, let's imagine a situation when you are in the process of a migration from [MiniTest](https://github.com/seattlerb/minitest) to [RSpec](https://github.com/rspec/rspec) or vice versa.
 If your code base is large, it will take considerable amount of time and it's desirable to track progress of this migration.